superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

    projects = sa.search_projects("Example Project 1")

 Here a search through all the team's projects will be performed with name prefix 'Example Project 1' with
 :ref:`search_projects <ref_search_projects>`.
 The return value: :py:obj:`projects`
 will be a python list of metadata of found projects.
+We can choose the first result as our project :py:obj:`project = project[0]`.

-The metadata in all of SDK are python dicts.
+The metadata in all of SDK (projects, images, annotation classes, users) are python dicts.
 In this case project metadata has keys that identify the project in the platform.
-E.g. :py:obj:`projects[0]` can be:
+E.g. :py:obj:`project` can be:

 .. code-block:: json